mnakao/ODP/README.md

 Their vertex numbers are 17, 4, and 3.
 These values match the 6th row of the adjacency matrix.

-Note that the new `adjacency matrix'` is not created from contiguous region.
+Note that the new `adjacency matrix'` is not created from contiguous region of the `adjacency matrix`.

 ### Initialize
 These functions can be used instead of the ODP_Init_aspl\*().